Start From Scratch

 Prioritise options by Impact, Confidence and Ease.

-Prioritise policy options across five criteria: Impact, Feasibility, Cost-effectiveness, Equity and Political Acceptability.
+Prioritise options across five criteria: Impact, Feasibility, Cost-effectiveness, Equity, and Political Acceptability.

 Prioritise options by Value versus Effort to surface quick wins and avoid time sinks.